How to talk to your parent's doctor when your parent is in the room

 Why Your Presence Matters

 The other reason you're present is that hearing medical information is genuinely hard, especially if it's scary or complicated.
 Your parent might miss something the doctor said because they were anxious about something else.
-They might not ask a follow-up question because they don't want to seem stupid.
+They might not ask a follow-up question because they don't want to seem foolish.
 They might not retain the medication instructions because they were processing the diagnosis at the same time.
 You're there to listen carefully, to ask the questions that didn't occur to your parent, and to remember the details that matter.

 Positioning Yourself